-13. Offences and Penalties
+13. Offences and penalties

 - (1) Every person who breaches the bylaw commits an offence and is liable on summary conviction to the penalty set out in Section 242(2) of the Local Government Act 2002.
-Every person breaches this Bylaw and commits an offence who: - a) Does, or allows anything to be done, which is contrary to this Bylaw or any part of it; or - Fails to do, or allows anything to remain undone, which ought to be done by him or her in the manner required by this Bylaw or any part of it; or - c) Does anything which this Bylaw prohibits; or - d) Fails to comply with any notice given to him or her under this Bylaw or any part of it; or - e) Fails to comply with any condition of a permit granted by the Council; or - f) Obstructs or hinders any Council authorised officer or other Council appointed person in performing any duty or in exercising any power under this Bylaw.
+Every person breaches this Bylaw and commits an offence who: - Does, or allows anything to be done, which is contrary to this Bylaw or any part of it; or - b) Fails to do, or allows anything to remain undone, which ought to be done by him or her in the manner required by this Bylaw or any part of it; or - c) Does anything which this Bylaw prohibits; or - d) Fails to comply with any notice given to him or her under this Bylaw or any part of it; or - e) Fails to comply with any condition of a permit granted by the Council; or - f) Obstructs or hinders any Council authorised officer or other Council appointed person in performing any duty or in exercising any power under this Bylaw.

-Enforcement Action
+Enforcement action

-(2) Where an authorised officer has reasonable grounds for suspecting that a nuisance exists or a breach of this bylaw is occurring, an authorised officer may, by written notice, require the owner or person keeping the animal, poultry or bees to take such action as the authorised officer considers necessary to mitigate or eliminate the nuisance within a timeframe specified to abate or prevent the nuisance in the notice.
-(3) Under Section 164 and 165 of the Local Government Act 2002 an authorised officer may seize or impound "property" including animals, poultry or bees materially involved in the commission of an offence if the owner or person keeping the property has not adequately mitigated or eliminated the nuisance within the timeframe specified in the written notice issued by the authorised officer under Clause 9.2 above.
+- (2) Where an authorised officer has reasonable grounds for suspecting that a nuisance exists or a breach of this bylaw is occurring, an authorised officer may, by written notice, require the owner or person keeping the animal, poultry or bees to take such action as the authorised officer considers necessary to mitigate or eliminate the nuisance within a timeframe specified to abate or prevent the nuisance in the notice. - (3) Under Section 164 and 165 of the Local Government Act 2002 an authorised officer may seize or impound "property" including animals, poultry or bees materially involved in the commission of an offence if the owner or person keeping the property has not adequately

-(4) Under Section 162 of the Local Government Act 2002, the Council may apply to the District Court for the grant of an injunction restraining a person from committing a breach of this Bylaw.

-(5) Under Section 163 of the Local Government Act 2002, the Council may remove or alter any pen, run, cage or other structure used to house or contain animals or poultry that has been constructed or is maintained in a condition which is contrary to the terms of this Bylaw or the Building Act 2004.

-(6) The cost incurred in removing or altering the structure concerned shall be recoverable as a debt against the permit holder or owner of the animal or poultry in question.
+- mitigated or eliminated the nuisance within the timeframe specified in the written notice issued by the authorised officer under Clause 9.2 above. - (4) Under Section 162 of the Local Government Act 2002, the Council may apply to the District Court for the grant of an injunction restraining a person from committing a breach of this Bylaw. - (5) Under Section 163 of the Local Government Act 2002, the Council may remove or alter any pen, run, cage or other structure used to house or contain animals or poultry that has been constructed or is maintained in a condition which is contrary to the terms of this Bylaw or the Building Act 2004. - (6) The cost incurred in removing or altering the structure concerned shall be recoverable as a debt against the permit holder or owner of the animal or poultry in question.

-The foregoing Bylaw was duly adopted at a meeting of the Gore District Council on 13 December 2016 and ordered to come into force on the 16 December 2016.
+The foregoing Bylaw was revised at a meeting of the Gore District Council on 9 November 2021, adopted at a meeting of the Gore District Council held on 14 June 2022 and ordered to come into force on the 1st day of July 2022.

-The COMMON SEAL of the)
+The COMMON SEAL of the

-GORE DISTRICT COUNCIL)
+GORE DISTRICT COUNCIL

-was hereto affixed in the)
+was hereto affixed in the

-presence of:)
+presence of:

 Mayor

-wiayoi
+Tracy Hicks JP

 Chief Executive